roq-trading/roq-cpp-samples/README.md

 If all goes well, you will be prompted to start or restart Miniconda.

-> Instructions are written to the terminal so you can easily copy-paste.
+> Instructions are written to the terminal so you can easily copy
+> paste.
 > For example, something like this:
 >
 > ```
 > Please re-activate your Conda environment now!
 > conda deactivate && source ~/miniconda3/bin/activate